Just-Some-Bots/MusicBot/readme.md

 ## Editing

-Scholar is already optimised for adding, updating and removing documentation pages in CloudCannon.
+Aviator is already optimised for adding, updating and removing documentation pages in CloudCannon.

-### Documentation pages

-* Add, update or remove a documentation page in the *Documentation* collection.
-* Change the category of a documentation page to move it to another section in the navigation.
-* Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs` folder.

-### Change log
+### Usage

-* Add, update or remove change log entries from your posts.
-* Tag entries as minor or major in the front matter.
+* Each section is a different collection, this helps organise your content.
+* Set the order of the collections with the position field in collection configuration in `_config.yml`.
+* Set the order of the documents inside a collection by setting the position in front matter.

 ### Search